-- i.
+- c.
 High-risk infants must be followed by an RD or IBCLC.
 If a designated breastfeeding expert or CPA is not an IBCLC or RD, they must consult with one prior to issuing the infant feeding tube device.
-The infant's high-risk care plan must note the reason for the use of the infant feeding tube device and the follow-up plan. - c.
-Use of this device requires specialized assessment skills and diligent follow up. - d.
+The infant's high-risk care plan must note the reason for the use of the infant feeding tube device and the follow-up plan. - Weight of infant must be done prior to set-up (nude or dry diaperdocument in VISION and fellow use consistent procedure for each follow up visit). - e.d.
+Use of this device requires specialized assessment skills and diligent follow up. - d.e.
 Appropriate verbal and written instructions must be provided to the participant at the time of issuance.
 Intensive instruction, both verbal and hands-on, must be given to participants using an infant feeding tube device.
 Instructional booklet included in the product package to be provided to participant.
-Having the participant watch an instructional video in the clinic is recommended. - e.
-The infant's physician must be notified, within 3 days, when an infant feeding tube device is issued unless an IBCLC has issued the infant feeding tube device.
-This contact must be documented in VISION. - f.
-Follow up is required and must be in a timely manner.
-All follow-ups must be documented in VISION in either the Comments/Alerts screen or the Care Plan The following protocol must be followed: - i.
-Weight of infant done prior to set-up (nude or dry diaper document and follow consistent procedure). - ii.
-Phone follow up within 24 hours (or next business day). - iii.
-Mother returns to clinic within 5 business days for follow-up weight of infant (nude or dry diaper) or referral data from health care provider can be used. - iv.
-In some situations, a baby-weigh scale can provide useful information on volume of feedings provided when using the infant feeding tube device.
+Having the participant watch an instructional video in the clinic is recommended. - e.f.
+The infant's physician must be notified, within 3 days, when an infant feeding tube device is issued, unless an IBCLC has issued the infant feeding tube device.
+This contact must be documented in VISION. - f-g.
+Follow-up is required and must be in a timely manner.
+All follow-ups must be documented in VISION in either the Comments/Alerts screen or the Care Plan.
+The following protocol must be followed: - Within 24 hours (or next business day): phone call or text follow up. - ii.
+Within 5 business days: follow-up appointment must be completed.
+Weight of infant is required at follow up visit.
+Weight can be taken in clinic Mother returns to clinic within 5 business days for follow-up weight of infant (nude or dry diaper) or referral data from health care provider can be used. - iii.
+Subsequent follow-up as deemed appropriate-by the DBE. - Staff members who issue infant feeding tube devices should use clinical judgement about the participant to include to require in-person weight checks if theythis would benefit the participant and their-participant's breastfeeding goals.